Exact Local-Field Renormalization for Deep-Subwavelength Particles in Rectangular Cavities: Introduction

+When the emitter’s intrinsic lifetime \(\tau_{p}\) exceeds the cavity round‐trip time \(\tau_{B}=d/c\), the emitted radiation interacts repeatedly with the cavity walls, leading to the strong‐coupling regime.
+Traditionally, this regime is described using the Jaynes–Cummings model and its rotating‐wave approximation~\cite{Gerry_Knight_Book,JC_book}, suitable for weak or moderate coupling~\cite{George2016_Multiple_Rabi_Splittings,Schwartz_rabi_split}.
+At stronger coupling levels, however, such simplified models fail and can even violate causality~\cite{JC_book,NatComm_Causality}.

+These issues can be rigorously addressed by employing the medium Green’s function (GF), which inherently captures the full spectral response of the system.
+However, this exact approach introduces mathematical complexity because the GF’s singular term must be precisely subtracted to evaluate the \emph{local‐field} GF,

+While such extraction is straightforward near open or reflective boundaries~\cite{Sipe1984,Sipe1985}, it becomes significantly challenging in closed cavities.
+In cavity QED, this local‐field GF (also termed the \emph{renormalized} or self‐extracted dyadic GF) governs critical observables: its imaginary part sets the spontaneous‐decay rate, and its real part determines the Lamb shift.
+Conventional evaluations rely on approximations such as mode truncation or point splitting, both of which lack rigor and numerical stability.

+In this paper, we propose an \emph{exact and numerically stable} renormalization formalism, together with an efficient computational methodology, to evaluate mutual coupling between a resonant particle and a cavity for arbitrary coupling strengths.
+The particle response is characterized by its polarizability tensor \(\boldsymbol{\alpha}(\omega)\), encapsulating both material and geometric properties.
+Within classical and semi‐classical frameworks, this tensor relates the induced dipole moment to the \textit{local field}—the field at the particle’s location excluding its self‐contribution.
+In cavity configurations, the local field necessarily includes significant back‐scattered waves from the cavity boundaries.

+To compute the local field rigorously, the dyadic GF in bounded media must be decomposed into clearly defined \textit{primary} (free‐space) and \textit{secondary} (cavity‐induced) components.
+Although conceptually straightforward, such decomposition often poses severe numerical difficulties.
+Even though the GF’s singularity near a dipole source is formally identical in bounded and unbounded scenarios, the two mathematical forms differ enough to make direct subtraction unstable.

+Here, we introduce a robust numerical strategy—a \textit{ladder‐type recursive subtraction method}—for accurate derivation of the local GF in rectangular cavities.
+Our approach leverages alternative GF representations~\cite{felsen2001radiation}, which are usually used for field computation, to simplify the decomposition in geometries amenable to the separation of variables and lead to efficient local field GF regularization.

-The proposed formulation applies to general dyadic Green’s functions, making it suitable for electric, magnetic, and chiral particles.
-Additionally, our approach can be readily applied for regularization in waveguides, and be extended to other cavity and waveguide geometries that are separable in cylindrical or spherical coordinates.
-Using this framework, we analyze several cavity-particle systems exhibiting strong coupling with multiple cavity modes, including isotropic particles, anisotropic gyrotropic particles, and biisotropic chiral particles.
+The formalism is general and broadly applicable, readily extending to electric, magnetic, and chiral (bi‐anisotropic) particles.
+Additionally, the technique can be adapted for waveguide regularization and extended to geometries separable in cylindrical or spherical coordinates.
+Using our method, we examine several particle‐cavity systems exhibiting strong coupling across various cavity modes and particle types, including isotropic, anisotropic gyrotropic, and bi‐isotropic chiral resonators.